mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnginXCalibrateFull-v1.rst

 parameters.

-The result of the calibration (the output table given in DetectorPositions) is accepted by both :ref:`algm-EnginXCalibrate` and :ref:`algm-EnginXFocus` which use the columns 'Detector ID' and 'Detector Position' of the table to correct the detector positions before focussing.
-The DetectorPositions output table can also be used to apply the calibration calculated by this algorithm on any other workspace by using the algorithm :ref:`algm-AppplyCalibration`.
+The result of the calibration (the output table given in OutDetPosTable) is accepted by both :ref:`algm-EnginXCalibrate` and :ref:`algm-EnginXFocus` which use the columns 'Detector ID' and 'Detector Position' of the table to correct the detector positions before focussing.
+The OutDetPosTable output table can also be used to apply the calibration calculated by this algorithm on any other workspace by using the algorithm :ref:`algm-AppplyCalibration`.